tommyjlong/Itron-Analog-Gas-Meter-Sensor/README.md

 Before the Gas Analyzer can be used, **an alignment process must be performed  and the dial coordinates need to be determined.** See the [Alignment and Coordinates Doc](./readme_media/Align_Coordinates.pdf).

 Note: The code's image processing is rather CPU intensive and so one should take caution when deploying it on a system that needs to do other important/critical things as well. _I actually wanted to try this out on a PiZeroW, but opencv2 (which gasmeter_analyzer uses extensively) doesn't install so easily, and I didn't spend anymore time trying to get it to run._

+Note: The Python code expects the following modules to be installed (I use `pip3 install`): requests, opencv-python, pandas, matplotlib, paho-mqtt, pyyaml

 ## Theory of Operation
 The `gasmeter_analyzer` takes the configured dial coordinates for an individual gauge (that is the center of rotation for the needle), and takes the configured radius and will draw a circle around the dial.
 This circle should be nearly the same size as the gauge's circle on the face of the gas meter.
 This circle is a single pixel in thickness and there will be several hundred pixels making up the circle.
 The `gasmeter_analyzer` will next draw lines from the dial's center to each pixel in the circle and will also compute the angle of the drawn line with 0 degrees at the topmost point of the circle.